-This is a lightweight life jacket that is used by snorkelers to help keep them afloat.
+This is a lightweight life jacket that is used by snorkelers to help keep them a float.
 The vest will make it so that you do not need to tread water constantly, which can make you tired when you are trying to explore.
-This is a great option to consider for a beginner or anyone who is afraid of the water.
+This is considered a manditory option for a beginner or anyone who is uneasy in the water, especially minors.

 How to Prepare Yourself